lsst-dm/dmtn-091/index.rst

 We next define and provide guidelines for the processing workflow and cadence, and monitoring and assessment of test datasets divided into groups.
 We refer to these groups as CI, SMALL, MEDIUM, and LARGE datasets.
 We finally present more detailed discussion of the existing and near-future planned datasets for DRP and AP Science Performance monitoring.

 We provide some approximate sizes of datasets here, however the singular reference for all sizing is the Data Management Sizing Model, `DMTN-135 <https://dmtn-135.lsst.io/>`_.
-Table 23 in `DMTN-135 <https://dmtn-135.lsst.io/>`_ provides current values for dataset sizes.
+Table 32 in `DMTN-135 <https://dmtn-135.lsst.io/>`_ provides current values for dataset sizes.

 =================
 Executive Summary
 =================

-1. DRP Scientific Performance Monitoring can be primarily accomplished through a monthly processing of the HSC RC2 dataset from the SSP survey supplemented by less frequent processing of the much larger HSC PDR2.
+1. DRP Scientific Performance Monitoring can be primarily accomplished through monthly processing of the HSC RC2 dataset from the SSP survey and the DESC DC2 simulated dataset, supplemented by less frequent processing of the much larger HSC PDR2.
 This needs to be supplemented by HSC observations in crowded fields.
-The DESC DC2 simulated dataset should also be included in the future.
 2. AP Scientific Performance Monitoring can be accomplished through analysis of the DECam HiTS survey, HSC SSP PRD2-PDR1, *plus* an additional high-cadence multi-band survey.
 3. Datasets for Continuous Integration (CI)-level tests and regression monitoring can be constructed out of subsets from the full DRP and AP dastasets identified above.
-Several such datasets currently exist and are being regularly tested through NCSA and Jenkins and are being monitored in SQuaSH.
+Several such datasets currently exist and are being regularly tested through USDF and Jenkins and are being monitored in SQuaSH.

 =======================